A Local's favourite Volcanic Craters in Iceland

 Seyðishólar crater: a quarry, so they are not open to visitors, but they contain the most striking colours I have ever seen in a crater

-Now, this is my take on the Icelandic craters, which I have visited on my travels in my country.
-There are so many craters in Iceland and I have only visited some of the more accessible ones.
+Now, this is my take on the Icelandic craters I have visited during my travels in my country.
+There are so many craters in Iceland, and I have only visited some of the more accessible ones.

-But I think that the ones I have shown you are very interesting to visit, so I hope that you have enjoyed this travel-blog and have maybe got some ideas for your own Iceland visit.
+But I think the ones I have shown you are very interesting to visit, so I hope you have enjoyed this travel blog and maybe got some ideas for your own Iceland visit.

 Regína on the red sand of Seyðishólar craters South-Iceland